AaltoSciComp/teflon/README.md

 These functions are overridden:
 - chmod, fchmod, fchmodat
-  - These result in an extra stat call
+  - These result in an extra stat call to find the previous sticky bit status, then insert this into the requested mode using bit operators.
 - chown, fchown, lchown, fchownat
-  - These change
+  - These change the group option to -1 unconditionally, so that the group is never changed.

 # Installation

-Run make, then copy the teflon shell script and teflon.so to the same directory.
-Run the shell script.
-Currently there is nothing more advanced.
+Run make, then copy the resulting `teflon` program to a place to be used.
+This is both the LD_PRELOAD library and wrapper to execute it.

 # References